Lextenso/IBM-Watson-Algolia-connector-instantsearch.js/README.md

 ```

 ### ES Module with Webpack
-Pre-compiled bundle is available directly in the /dist directory.
+Import the IBMWatsonAlgoliaConnector module which is available in the `/src` directory.

 ```js
 import IBMWatsonAlgoliaConnector from './IBMWatsonAlgoliaConnector';